-Building your network relies on social capital.
+Building your network relies on earning social capital.
 You have to reach out first by liking pages, following, retweeting, and providing service to those you want to join your social networks.

 I did a little experiment.
 I had an old Twitter account that didn’t have many followers (it was a relic from a client who never paid his bill).
 When I first started marketing my book, I resurrected the account (probably just because I was lazy).
 It hadn’t had more than a few new followers in about a year.

-So, I started following other authors, publishers, agents, publicists, anyone Tweeting about writing.
-Just a handful at a time.
+I started a handful at a time.
 It started pretty slowly.
 But, now, I get 10-15 new followers every day.
-Not fabulous, but, over time I’ll have a large network.
+Not fabulous, but, over time I built a large network.
 BTW, I unfollow those who don’t reciprocate within a reasonable amount of time.
 They’re not earning my engagement by paying me back.

 Now, imagine you’re a large, recognizable brand with a couple of social media folks who are working to build your network and you’re earning social capital with your employees who share your content on their social networks and you’re probably gaining hundreds of new followers every day using just the same strategy I do.
 As a startup, which is usually who I work for, this is a FREE source of engagement.

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
-Sign up for our FREE newsletter, get the 1st chapter of our book on digital marketing analytics – FREE, or contact us for more information on hiring us.
+Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.

-Hausman and Associates, the publisher of MKT Maven, is a full service marketing agency operating at the intersection of marketing and digital media.
+Hausman and Associates, the publisher of MKT Maven, is a full-service marketing agency operating at the intersection of marketing and digital media.
 Check out our full range of services.